hmammana/javascript-style-guide/README.md

     }())
     ```

-- We don't put semicolons at the end of
+- Don't put semicolons at the end of
     - loops statements (`for`, `for...in`, `while`, `do...while`)

         ```js